Download as PDF

 Program Description

-The M.S. degree in Speech Language Pathology is a professional degree that prepares students to diagnose and treat individuals with communication differences and disorders in a variety of clinical settings.
+The M.S. degree in Communication Sciences and Disorders is a professional degree that prepares students to diagnose and treat individuals with communication differences and disorders in a variety of clinical settings.
 Students work toward earning the professional credentials set by the Minnesota Department of Health, Minnesota Department of Education and the American Speech-Language-Hearing Association.

 Students are accepted into one of two pathways: